Victor David Brenner: Lincoln cent

 Brenner is probably best known for his enduring Lincoln coin design, the obverse of which is the longest-running design in United States Mint history, and perhaps the most reproduced piece of art in world history.
-Brenner's design had been picked by President Theodore Roosevelt, who had earlier posed for him in New York.
-Since arriving nineteen years earlier in the United States, Brenner had become one of the nation's premier medalists.
-Roosevelt had learned of Brenner's talents in a settlement house on New York City's Lower East Side and was immediately impressed with a bas-relief that Brenner had made of Lincoln, based on the early Civil War era photographer, Mathew Brady's photograph.
+His design was picked by President Theodore Roosevelt, who had earlier posed for him in New York.
+Since immigrating 18 years earlier, he had become one of the nation's premier medalists.
+Roosevelt had learned of his talents in a settlement house on New York City's Lower East Side and was immediately impressed with a bas-relief that Brenner had made of Lincoln, based on the early Civil War era photographer, Mathew Brady's photograph.

-Roosevelt, who considered Lincoln the savior of the Union, the greatest Republican president and also considered himself Lincoln's political heir, ordered the new Lincoln penny to be based on Brenner's work and that it be produced to commemorate Lincoln's 100th birthday in 1909.
+Roosevelt, who considered Lincoln the savior of the Union and the greatest Republican president, and also considered himself Lincoln's political heir, ordered the new Lincoln penny to be based on Brenner's work and that it be produced to commemorate Lincoln's 100th birthday in 1909.
 The likeness of President Lincoln on the obverse of the coin is an adaptation of a plaque Brenner executed several years earlier and which had come to the attention of President Roosevelt in New York.

 Bronze bas-reliefs dated 1907 and signed by Brenner have been identified and some sold in auctions for as much as $3,900.

 Charles Eliot Norton of Harvard, whom Brenner counted among his friends, gave the sculptor an unpublished portrait of Lincoln which served Brenner as a basis for Lincoln's features.
 He also examined other portraits.

 When Brenner forwarded the model of the Lincoln cent to the Director of the Mint, the design bore his whole name, after the fashion of the signatures on the coinage of other countries, notably on the gold coins which Oscar Roty designed for France.
-The Director, however, decided to have the initials substituted for the name.
+The director had the initials substituted for the name.

 Following the precedent of James B. Longacre, whose initials "JBL" (or simply "L") graced a number of U.S. coin designs for much of the latter half of the 19th century, Brenner placed his initials "VDB" at the bottom of the reverse between the wheat ear stalks.

 Widespread criticism of the initials' prominence resulted in their removal midway through 1909, the design's first year of issue.
-In 1918, Brenner's initials returned as small letters below Lincoln's shoulder, where they remain today.
-(The incorporation of the designer's initials into a coin design is now commonplace in the U.S.)
+In 1918, they returned as small letters below Lincoln's shoulder, where they remain today.
+Incorporation of a designer's initials into a coin design is now commonplace in America.

-A 1909 VDB US cent was mounted on the calibration target on the Mars Curiosity rover.
+A 1909 VDB US cent is mounted on the calibration target on the Mars Curiosity rover.
 This is a nod to the rover's geologic mission and the common practice by geologists including a coin in photographs to document the size of objects.